alexgrejuc/filesharer/README.md

 Enter `CTRL+C` to stop the server.

+It is possible that ports 9999 or 9998 may unavailable, in which case the server will produce the following message:

+    Error connecting: Address already in use (Bind failed) Server stopping execution

+One solution is to change the application port configuration.
+See [Configuring the Application](#configuring-the-application) for more information.

 ## Using the Client

+The server must be online for the client to work.
 The client accepts four commands: `send`, `list`, `request`, and `delete`.
-They all require the server to be running and are described below:
+They are described below:

 ### Sending Files

-The syntax for sending files is: `scala filesharer.jar client send <file name>*`.
+The syntax for sending files is: `java -jar filesharer.jar client send <file name>*`.
 For example:

-    scala filesharer.jar client send client/storage/original/test.txt client/storage/original/test.png
+    java -jar filesharer.jar client send client/storage/original/test.txt client/storage/original/test.png

 With the configuration in [working-directory/server/config/config](working-directory/server/config/config), the encrypted version of these files will end up in [working-directory/server/storage](working-directory/server/storage).